Have Your Civil Rights Been Violated?

 Filing a Claim with the Government

-For most cases involving civil rights violations, one of your options is to file a complaint with the government at the federal or state level, and allow a government agency to take steps to enforce your civil rights.
+For most cases involving civil rights violations, one of your options is to file a complaint with the government at the federal or state level and allow a government agency to take steps to enforce your civil rights.

 Filing a Private Lawsuit for a Civil Rights Violation

-Hire an Attorney to Help with your Civil Rights Claim
+Hire an Attorney to Help With Your Civil Rights Claim